johnedstone/gphotos-upload/README.md

                  [-m minutes]
                  [photo [photo ...]]

 Upload photos and videos to Google Photos.
+And, add to an album created by this API.

     Windows paths should be like this: 'z:/path/to/some/file_or_dir' No wildcards like 'z:/path/*' in Windows.